emg1990/bank-app/README.md

   - **View Your Accounts**:
       - Upon accessing the web page, you'll be able to view your list of accounts, on the top you'll find the ownr's accounts and on the bottom you'll find the accounts saved by the owner.
+      - You can also search the accounts using the search button on the account's list header

   - **Perform Transactions**:
       - On the bottom right you'll find a button which will open a modal to create a new transaction.